 - Click the Left Indent data field to highlight it.

 - Type .35.

 - Click OK.

+- The materials list is included on a separate sheet.

+- Tolerances are specified as noted.

 The text shows a hanging indent.

 - 8. Make changes to the text.

 - With the text still selected, click the Text tool.

 - Double-click the word, materials.